geoffviola/geoffviola.github.io/_posts/2019-02-18-chrono-basics.md

 Use `steady_clock` to measure durations.
 It is also appropriate for performance analysis on certain operations.

 Use `system_clock` to relate to a time or date for people.
 It is also useful for distributed systems.
-When using this clock's time, the programmer consider must consider that the time may go backwards.
+When using this clock's time, the programmer must consider that it may go backwards.

 The `now()` method returns a `time_point`.
 The `time_point` type is templated with the clock's type so that one clock's `time_point` will not interoperate by default with another's. `time_point`'s store the duration from a specified epoch.
 Note that `system_time` often uses [Unix Time](https://en.wikipedia.org/wiki/Unix_time), but the epoch is unspecified.